sultaniman/every/README.md

 # Every

-Generate at even intervals for `Process.send_after/3`.
+Calculate even intervals for `Process.send_after/3`.
 Sometimes we need to have periodic tasks to execute exactly at certain intervals, for example run task every 15 minutes within hour so we want to execute our task